PHI-base/canto-docs/docs/phipo_annotation.md

 ![](images/phi_annotation.png "")

+### Figure and table numbers

+The confirmation page includes a text box for including the Figure or Table number related to the annotation.
+Please prefix figure numbers with 'Figure' and table numbers with 'Table'.
+Prefix supplementary figure and table numbers with an 'S', for example: 'Figure S1'.

+### Annotation comments

 The confirmation page also has a text box where you can add additional information as a comment on each annotation.
-We recommend that comments include the following information (where applicable):

-* figure or table numbers;
-* whether an annotation has been made to a control genotype or control experiment;
-* any details that do not fit the available evidence codes
+We recommend that comments include any details that do not fit the available evidence codes.

 The data in the comments section will not be shown on the PHI-base website; the comments are intended to facilitate the checking of a session by the approval team (PHI-base and carefully selected species experts) prior to approval of the curated session.